Gaurav-0303/JourneyCraft/README.md

 Developed a project to help a travelers to plan and manage their trips.

-We have created a mobile app which basically has three features
+We have created a mobile app which basically has following features -

     1) Make customized travel plan according to user preference.